koaning/human-learn/paper.md

 grid.fit(X, y)
 ```

 These function-based models can be very powerful because they allow the user the define rules for situations for which there is no data available.
 In the case of financial fraud, if a child has above median income, this should trigger risk.
 Machine learning models cannot learn if there is no data but rules can be defined even if, in this case, a child with above median income doesn't appear in the training data.
 An ideal use-case for this library is to combine rule based systems with machine learning based systems.
-An example of this is shown in \label{fig:tree}.
+An example of this is shown in \autoref{fig:tree}.

 ![A rule based systems that resorts to ML when rules don't cover the example.\label{fig:tree}](https://koaning.github.io/human-learn/examples/tree.png)

 This example also demonstrates the main difference between this library and Snokel [@snorkel].
 This library offers methods to turn domain knowledge immediately into models, as opposed to labelling-functions.

 Human-learn also hosts interactive widgets, made with Bokeh, that might help construct models from Jupyter as well.
+An example of a drawn widget is shown below in figure \autoref{fig:draw}.

 ```python
 from hulearn.experimental.interactive import InteractiveCharts